Empty shops, deserted streets as Italy imposes coronavirus lockdown

 Closed shops, plunging stock markets and prison riots marked the first day after Italy locked down much of its northern region in a bid to fight the coronavirus outbreak with some of the most draconian control measures since World War Two.

-Faced with Europe's most serious outbreak of the highly contagious virus, Italy imposed strict controls on travel from the northern region of Lombardy and parts of neighbouring Veneto, Piedmont and Emilia-Romagna.
-The government also ordered cinemas, theatres and museums to close, cancelled sporting events and told shops and restaurants to ensure that patrons remained at least a metre apart.
+Faced with Europe's most serious outbreak of the highly contagious virus, Italy imposed strict controls on travel from the northern region of Lombardy and parts of neighboring Veneto, Piedmont, and Emilia-Romagna.
+The government also ordered cinemas, theatres and museums to close, canceled sporting events and told shops and restaurants to ensure that patrons remained at least a meter apart.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)